 “Fifteen minutes could save you 15% more on your auto insurance!”

-Which you have to admit is a pretty “catchy” slogan.
+Which we have to admit is a pretty “catchy” slogan.

 But one thing you may…

-Now we’re not suggesting…
+Now, we’re not suggesting…

 What is GEICO Life Insurance?

-So, when you shop for life insurance through GEICO—or when you request a life insurance quote on GEICO’s website—you’re actually working with an independent broker (Life Quotes).
-In turn, Life Quotes shows you policies issued by one of several life insurance companies in Life Quotes’ network.
+GEICO and Life Quotes have a referral agreement that allows Life Quotes to leverage GEICO’s famous name and marketing power.
+When you request a life insurance quote on GEICO’s website or when you shop for life insurance through GEICO, you’re working with an independent broker – Life Quotes.
+In turn, Life Quotes shows you policies issued by one of several life insurance companies in their network.

 - A.M.
 Best: A++